 Participation and Environment Project

-This project is funded by the National Institute for Disability and Rehabilitation Research (NIDRR) through the U.S. Department of Education, Award Number H133G070140.
+This project was funded by the National Institute for Disability and Rehabilitation Research (NIDRR) through the U.S. Department of Education, Award Number H133G070140.

 For more information, please email us at firstname.lastname@example.org.

-**For this study, we are collaborating with Dr. Mary Law at CanChild Center, McMaster University, Canada.
-For more information about the project at CanChild Center, please visit Participation and Environment Project at CanChild Center page.
+*For this study, we collaborated with Dr. Mary Law at CanChild Center, McMaster University, Canada and .
+For more information about the project at CanChild Center, please visit https://www.canchild.ca/.

 *Dr. Mary Khetani was involved with this project during her time at BU and continues to conduct research on children’s participation in the environment.
 For more information on what she is doing at University of Illinois at Chicago, please visit http://cperl.ahslabs.uic.edu/.